 20 Examples of Fantastic Survey Email Copywriting

 There are lots of ways to survey your customers, and one of the most popular and effective ones is via survey emails.
-Among the biggest benefits of sending a survey email invitation is scale – you’re just one click away from gaining insight into potentially your entire customer base!
-This requires, however, that your respondents actually open, read, and click on your email.
+Among the largest benefits of sending a survey email invitation is scale – you’re just one click away from gaining insight into potentially your entire customer base!
+However, this requires that your respondents actually open, read, and click your email.

-Regardless of the audience type, your survey email copywriting plays a key role in persuading your targeted respondents to complete your survey (average response rate for surveys sent via email is around 30%).
+Regardless of the audience type, the copy in your survey email plays a key role in persuading your targeted respondents to complete your survey (average response rate for surveys sent via email is around 30%).

 We’ve compiled some samples of great survey email copy below:

-Don’t forget to write about how important the respondents’ feedback is and how it will help you improve your product or service.
-Including an image and using bright colors is an effective way to attract the attention of your customers.
+Remember to write about how important the respondents’ feedback is and how it will help you improve your product or service.
+Including an image and using bright colors is an effective way of attracting your customers’ attention.

-The percentage of clicks increases if you give a good reason for responding and explain why it is vital that your clients should participate.
-Give them an incentive, such as bonuses or discounts.
+The percentage of clicks increases if you give your audience a good reason for responding and explain why it is vital that they should participate.
+Give them an incentive, such as a bonus or a discount.

-Make it personal, yet short and simple.
+Make the copy personal, yet short and simple.
 Show that you value your recipients’ time.

-Headspace goes straight to the point from the beginning, because they know what people usually think about surveys.
-They tried to test whether the recipients might want to answer their questions, out of curiosity, if they promise that it won’t be boring.
+Headspace gets straight to the point because they know what people usually think about surveys.
+They tried to test whether the recipients would want to answer their questions out of curiosity if they promised that it wouldn’t be boring.

-Sometimes, plain style with no images is a winner.
+Sometimes, plain style with no images is the way to go.
 However, don’t forget to include a CTA button.

 6. Villy Custom

-This copy includes clear, step-by-step instructions of what you want your recipients to do, as well as nice-looking images of the product.
+This copy includes clear, step-by-step instructions of what the recipients are expected to do, as well as nice-looking images of the product.

-Here is a nicely-styled copy that sounds conversational, and includes an incentive of 15% off for taking 5 minutes from each person’s time.
+This is a nicely-styled copy that sounds conversational and includes an incentive of 15% off for taking 5 minutes of your time.

-This email sequence stands out due to the bright background, eye-catching font, and a polite tone of voice.
+This email sequence stands out because of its bright background, eye-catching font, and a polite tone of voice.
 It also creates a sense of urgency (”And hurry!
-Only a few days left to do this”) and gives 25% off the next purchase.
+Only a few days left to do it.”) and offers 25% off the next purchase.

-The black & white style makes it look fashionable and unique, and the chance to win a big gift helps stimulate clients to take the survey.
+The black & white style of the email makes it look fashionable and unique, and the chance to win a big prize helps stimulate clients to take the survey.

 This copy is aimed at creative people.
-One more successful option for apparel & clothing.
+It’s one more effective option for apparel & clothing.

 This survey invitation warns the recipients in advance about the estimated amount of time they are going to spend on the survey.
 This helps shape expectations and avoid friction.

 The copy below speaks volumes about the main benefits of the ideal survey.
-It is short, includes the reward, and reminds the user about the products of the company.
+It’s short, includes a reward, and reminds the user about the products of the company.

-For certain kinds of services, it is better to use an official style and deliver your message to the customers in a concise and short form.
+For certain kinds of services, it’s better to use a professional style and deliver your message to the customers in a concise and short form.